Motor Neurone Disease

 • Muscle cramps and fatigue

-• Weakness in hands, feet or limbs
+• Weakness in hands, feet or limbs that progressively spreads

-• Difficulty breathing as the disease progresses
+• Difficulty breathing as the disease advances

 Who does it affect?